CPU Subsystem Analysis

 ?

 • Diag Code - A diagnose code of 44 shows an older version of Linux that uses spin locks - which can cause a performance issue.
 It is better to use diagnose code 9C instead.
+However, too many 9C calls can show that a server has too many vCPUs.
 Use ESAUSRD to see what machines are using which diagnose codes.

 • ESAIUER - Shows IUCV errors.